humblec/dockit/README.md

 ```

-When -g is enabled, when invoking 'dockit' binary it will ask for below information, how-ever if want to read these inputs
+When invoking 'dockit' binary , If -g is enabled with --gv option , it will ask for below information, how-ever if you want to read these inputs
-from configuration file , it is also possible (... -g -c '/home/hchiramm/configfile'):
+from configuration file , it is also possible (... -g -c '/home/hchiramm/configfile') by giving config file as an input:
 ```
 Gluster Volume Type (ex: 2x2x1 where (distribute,replica, stripe count in order)     :2x2x1 Gluster Volume Name (ex: glustervol)     :myvol